Jessie-QingYu/llm-research-agent/README.md

 - Together AI API for accessing Meta-Llama-3.1 models
 - Web search APIs for information retrieval
 - Regular expressions for parsing and extracting relevant information
+- BeautifulSoup for HTML parsing
+- Tenacity for robust API calls with retry logic
 - Markdown formatting for presentable outputs

 ## Sample Output

-For the topic "Applications of Artificial Intelligence in Education," the agent produces a well-structured summary that includes:
+For the topic "Applications of Artificial Intelligence in Education," the agent produces a well-structured summary like this:

-- Overview of key educational technology concepts
-- Analysis of online learning platforms
-- Discussion of implementation challenges and considerations
-- References to reputable sources

 ## Setup and Usage